Bangkok United F.C.: 2023–24 AFC Champions League group stage - Group F

-Academy and youth
+Academy development

 Bangkok United signed a collaboration agreement with Surasakmontree School and Bangkok Christian College.
-These agreements resulted in the introduction of young players from these schools joining the first team such as Sasalak Haiprakhon, Sarayut Sompim, Jakkit Wachpirom, Anusith Termmee, Nattawut Suksum, Wisarut Imura, and Guntapon Keereeleang.
+These agreements resulted in the introduction of young players from these schools joining the first team, such as Sasalak Haiprakhon, Sarayut Sompim, Jakkit Wachpirom, Anusith Termmee, Nattawut Suksum, Wisarut Imura, and Guntapon Keereeleang.

-Bangkok United operate Youth and Junior Youth teams as part of their academy to nurture local talent under a big project "cp-dreams."
+Bangkok United operates youth and junior youth teams as part of their academy to nurture local talent under the project "cp-dreams."
 (Thai lit. ซีพี สานฝัน...ปันโอกาส).
-In 2019, 7 youth players of "cp-dreams." project from Bangkok Christian College were call-ups to Thailand U-12 and they helped Thailand U-12 to finish in third place in U-12 Junior Soccer World Challenge football tournament. – beat Tokyo Verdy Junior, 2–0 beat Barcelona, 1-0 and beat JFA Training Center Osaka, 2–1.
+In 2019, seven youth players of this project from Bangkok Christian College were call-ups to Thailand U-12.
+They helped Thailand U-12 to finish in third place in the U-12 Junior Soccer World Challenge football tournament, beating Tokyo Verdy Junior, 2–0; Barcelona, 1–0; and JFA Training Center Osaka, 2–1.